Guillaume-H-Skg/react-netflix-clone-course/README.md

 -   Home page [x]
     -   Section by type [x]
     -   Top shows [x]
--   My List (care, this is scoped to a profile)
-    -   Add to my List
-    -   Remove from my List
 -   Display details of a show [x]
     -   Movie: description, actors, cover, etc [x] (Not all details)
     -   Series: list of episodes, description, actors, cover, [x] (Not all details)